Mission statement: Advantages

 Provides direction: Mission statements are a way to direct a business into the right path.
 They play a part in helping the business make better decisions which can be beneficial to them.
 Without the mission statement providing direction, businesses may struggle when it comes to making decisions and planning for the future.
 This is why providing direction could be considered one of the most advantageous points of a mission statement.

 Clear purpose: Having a clear purpose can remove any potential ambiguities that may surround the existence of a business.
 People who are interested in the progression of the business, such as stakeholders, will want to know that the business is making the right choices and progressing more towards achieving their goals, which will help to remove any doubt the stakeholders may have in the business.

 A mission statement can act as a motivational tool within an organisation, and it can allow employees to all work towards one common goal that benefits both the organisation and themselves.
 This can help with factors such as employee satisfaction and productivity.
 It is important that employees feel a sense of purpose.
 Giving them this sense of purpose will allow them to focus more on their daily tasks and help them realise the goals of the organisation and their role.

 Disadvantages

 Although it is mostly beneficial for a business to craft a good mission statement, there are some situations where a mission statement can be considered pointless or not useful to a business.

-Unrealistic: In most cases, mission statements turn out to be unrealistic and far too optimistic.
-An unrealistic mission statement can also affect the performance and morale of the employees within the workplace.
-This is because an unrealistic mission statement would reduce the likelihood of employees being able to meet this standard which could demotivate employees in the long term.
+Unrealistic: In some cases, mission statements can be too optimistic, sapping the performance and morale of the employees.
+Inability to meet too high a standard could demotivate employees in the long term.
 Unrealistic mission statements also serve no purpose and can be considered a waste of management's time.
-Another issue which could arise from an unrealistic mission statement is that poor decisions could be made in an attempt to achieve this goal which has the potential to harm the business and be seen as a waste of both time and resources.

-Waste of time and resources: Mission statements require planning.
-This takes time and effort for those who are responsible for creating the mission statement.
-If the mission statement is not achieved, then the process of creating the mission statement could be seen as a waste of time for all of the people involved.
-A lot of thought and time can be spent in designing a good mission statement, and to have all of that time wasted is not what businesses can afford.
-The wasted time could have been spent on much more important tasks within the organisation such as decision-making for the business.
+Poor decisions could be made in an attempt to achieve unrealistic goals, which have the potential to harm the business, and waste of both time and resources, which could be better spent on much more important tasks within the organisation such as decision-making for the business.

-Design
+Designing a Statement

 According to an independent contributor to Forbes, the following questions must be answered in the mission statement: